 - A. This standard is intended to provide useful information to the Professional Service Provider (PSP) to establish a basis of design.
 The responsibility of the engineer is to apply the principles of this section and the ones that follow so that the Sam Houston State University may achieve a level of quality and consistency in the mechanical design of their facilities.
-Deviations from these guidelines must be justified through LCC analysis and submitted to the University for approval. - B. Use SHSU specifications and equipment schedule format for HVAC equipment where available.
-All P&ID, PFD, control schedules, instrumentation indices, equipment tags and BAS tags shall follow SHSU nomenclature for naming and numbering.
-See attached for details. - C. Use SHSU standard installation and construction details where available.
-Refer to Appendix SHSU Standard CAD Details for list of available standard CADD details. - D. Use SHSU standardized HVAC control schematic and component parts where available.
-Refer to Appendix SHSU Standard CAD Details for list of available standard CADD control schematics. - E. Use gravity drain of liquids at all possible places.
-Recover all fin water sources to the extent of economic feasibility. - F. SHSU preference for mounting of air handler temperature control valves is for serviceability from floor without the use of ladder; maximum height 5'0" AFF.
+Deviations from these guidelines must be justified through LCC analysis and submitted to the University for approval. - B. Not used - C. Not used. - D. Use gravity drain of liquids at all possible places.
+Recover all fin water sources to the extent of economic feasibility. - E. SHSU preference for mounting of air handler temperature control valves is for serviceability from floor without the use of ladder; maximum height 5'0" AFF.
 Where service valves are mounted 8 feet above the floor provide service platform, catwalk, or Roto-hammer chain wheels and safety-trimmed chains.
-Do not block equipment access when locating temperature control valves. - G. Indicate required service clearances on drawings with dashed lines.
+Do not block equipment access when locating temperature control valves. - F. Indicate required service clearances on drawings with dashed lines.
 Design shall provide for service and maintenance access to all equipment.
-Service area shall comply with codes and manufacturer's recommendations and shall be reasonably planned for human access.
-Project shall provide elevator access to all levels including basement and attic mechanical spaces.
-Elevators shall be sized and designed for equipment removal. - H. Design shall include plan for removal of all equipment.
+Service area shall comply with codes and manufacturer's recommendations and shall be reasonably planned for human access. - G. Design shall include plan for removal of all equipment.
 Plan shall indicate sizes of major pieces of equipment and clearly marked paths of removal and egress for this equipment from point of installed equipment-to-equipment loading area exterior to building.
 Entire egress path shall be coordinated for removal of equipment.
 Preference is to remove all equipment through elevators to ground level.
 Egress paths of equipment through removable louvers or roof cupolas are acceptable provided louver or cupolas locations are crane accessible.
-Coordinate with structural to add lifting beams as required to move or replace heavy equipment. - I. Include a 0-100 psig pressure gauge on the domestic water header.
+Coordinate with structural to add lifting beams as required to move or replace heavy equipment. - H. Include a 0-100 psig pressure gauge on the domestic water header.
 Also include an electronic pressure sensor on the header, suitable for connection to University BAS system.
-Provide a gauge tap on the incoming water line upstream of the water meter and backflow prevention. - J. Provide N+1 redundancy for equipment providing building utility service such as local chilled water pumps, heating hot water converters, and heating hot water pumps.
-N+1 redundancy shall also be provided for equipment serving critical applications such as laboratory exhaust fans.
+Provide a gauge tap on the incoming water line upstream of the water meter and backflow prevention. - I. Provide N+1 redundancy for equipment providing building utility service such as local chilled water pumps, heating hot water converters, and heating hot water pumps.
+N+1 redundancy shall also be provided for equipment serving critical applications such as laboratory exhaust fans. - J. 31⁄2" and 5" diameter pipe SHALL NOT BE ALLOWED. - K. A detailed HVAC control sequence of operations, controls system schematic diagrams, and BAS point list shall be included in the plans and specifications. - L. Piping: All Piping & Fittings to be DOMESTIC MANUFACTURED. - M. Construction Filters must be used to protect intakes to HVAC Units prior to beginning of construction.